UNCLASSIFIED (U)

 (9) Certifications, including:

 (a) Regional security officer/post security officer (RSO/PSO) certification that the property conforms to the collocation and setback requirements set forth in the Secure Embassy Construction and Counterterrorism Act of 1999 (SECCA), or that a waiver is required (see 12 FAM 313), and meets or will meet the 12 FAH-6, Overseas Security Policy Board (OSPB) Security Standards and Policy Handbook based upon planned security upgrades being funded and installed before occupancy.
 When security upgrades are required for a facility to meet security standards, the RSO/PSO certification must identify each required security upgrade and its associated funding source (i.e., landlord, post, DS, or other agency).
 Security standards that are not met will require exceptions (see 12 FAM 315.2).
-No funds will be allotted toward the purchase of real property or with respect to the acquisition of land for the purpose of new construction without an RSO/PSO certification that his or her office has no objection to its acquisition on security grounds, and that the land proposed for acquisition can accommodate construction of a new facility in accordance with all applicable physical security standards, including setback requirements set forth in SECCA;
+No funds will be allotted toward the purchase of real property or with respect to the acquisition of land for the purpose of new construction without an RSO/PSO certification that their office has no objection to its acquisition on security grounds, and that the land proposed for acquisition can accommodate construction of a new facility in accordance with all applicable physical security standards, including setback requirements set forth in SECCA;

 (b) Post occupational safety and health officer (POSHO) certification that a residential property has no critical safety and health hazards present (see 15 FAM 252.5).
 For those properties not in full compliance, the POSHO certification will consist of a statement of work to be performed prior to purchase or occupancy.
 OBO’s Office of Safety, Health and Environmental Management’s (OBO/OPS/SHEM) Residential Safety, Health and Fire Prevention Awareness Checklist (the SHEM Life Safety Checklist contains additional guidelines to assist POSHOs);